Benefits of Outdoor Play For Children

 Taking Learning Outside

 Providing children with new surroundings will encourage the release of dopamine (happy hormone).
-Combine this with the sunny outdoors (which we get occasionally here in the UK) the youngsters’ imaginations will run wild which will enable you to grab their excitement and turn it into enthusiasm.
+Combine this with the sunny outdoors (which we get occasionally here in the UK) the youngsters’ imaginations will run wild.
+This will enable you to grab their excitement and turn it into enthusiasm.
 This is the best combination for learning.

 Not only is taking learning outside in this kind of environment motivating, its resources provide no limits.
 Create new things with their own hands; learn about the animals that share their environment.
 Various different types of playground equipment can be used in schools and nurseries to provide more opportunity for learning.
-There are hundreds of valuable lessons to be learnt outside.
+There are hundreds of valuable lessons you can learn outside.

 For parents or teachers, encouraging your children’s play and learning from the outdoors about nature or sport will encourage them to venture out more often or spark the beginnings of a new hobby.
 It will even provide you with a chance to spend quality time getting to know them as they grow older.
 There are so many benefits of outdoor play for children and it can really give them a boost physically and mentally throughout their development.